rkshiyaniya/Real-Time-Face-Mask-Detector/README.md

 # Real Time Face Mask Detector using Deep Learning ( Keras )

 Real Time Face Mask Detector with Keras, OpenCV.
-By detecting Face then Classify whether person wearing Mask or Not.
+By Caffe model detecting Face then Classify whether person wearing Mask or Not based on trained model on base of mobilenet_v2 model with pre-trained weights of 'imagenet'.

+# About Project

 # Requirements